octocloudlabs/supercharge-docs/docs/ray/lab-2.md

 ---
 # How we Structure Repositories for Training

-We deliberately modify the state of the copy of Visual Studio Code to make the recording and playback experience more consistent.
-We do this in two places.
+LinkedIn Learning Instructors deliberately modify the appearance of GitHub Codespaces to make the recording and playback experience more consistent.

 ---